 Despite its humble beginnings after the Civil War as small, anti-counterfeiting agency, the U.S. Secret Service has become synonymous with security, notably for the protection of the president, vice presidents, their families, and foreign heads of state.
 The first president to receive a Secret Service detail (albeit part-time) was Grover Cleveland in 1894.
 It wasn’t until 1901 when President McKinley was shot at a reception in Buffalo, NY that Congress mandated full-time Secret Service protection for U.S. presidents.

 But did you know that the Secret Service is in charge of protecting presidential and vice presidential candidates as well?
 This practice began after a congressional request in the wake of the assassination of Robert Kennedy in 1968, who at the time was seeking the Democratic nomination.
 Prior to that, there was no government-provided protection for candidates.

-The Secret Service is authorized by the Secretary of the Department of Homeland security to provide protection for candidates that meet the following criteria:
+The Secret Service is authorized by the Secretary of the Department of Homeland Security to provide protection for candidates that meet the following criteria:

-- Are publically announced
+- Are publicly announced

 - Have some degree of prominence as shown by opinion polls